GREYHOUND UNION TERMINAL, 11 N. Main St., existed in 1930's

 The Traction Terminal was originally built for the interurban railways, and was used by buses until the 1960's, when Greyhound and Trailways opened their own separate stations.

-After closure of the Traction Terminal, Trailways briefly stopped at 240 W. Ohio St. During the early 1970's, Southeastern Trailways established its "main" Trailways terminal northwest of downtown at 1810 W. 16th St., which still appears to be a garage for the surviving charter operations.
+After closure of the Traction Terminal, Trailways briefly stopped at 240 W. Ohio St. During the early 1970's, Southeastern Trailways established its "main" Trailways terminal northwest of downtown at 1810 W. 16th St., which was also a bus garage.
 While Trailways also made a downtown stop at 120 W. Ohio St.

 The present Greyhound station was carved out of a portion of Union Station, and is shared with Amtrak.